World Meteorological Organization

 • Ensure that a README is available with the code stating a clear mission and purpose

-• Ensure that the project has proper documentation for users (downloading, installing, configuring, running), as well as additional documentation for developer or other audience types (administrators, etc.)
+• Ensure that the project has proper documentation for users (downloading, installing, configuring, running), as well as additional documentation for developer or other audience types (administrators and so forth)

 • Ensure the code is versioned (for example using Git as a version control system)